 Data protection information

 The Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 (MPG) takes the protection of your personal data very seriously.
-We process personal data collected during visits to our website, observing the currently valid provisions under data protection law as amended.
-Your data is neither published by us, nor disclosed to third parties on an unauthorized basis.
-In the following, we will explain which data we record during your visit to our web pages and exactly how we use it.
+We process personal data gathered when visiting our websites in compliance with applicable data protection legislation.
+We neither publish your data nor transmit them to third parties on an unauthorized basis.

 A. General information